thetotobalgo/ece-webtech-2023-fall-gr04-04/README.md

   * Comments: *We created a method that retrieve the gravatar url from the user and display the picture*
 * **Light/dark mode**
   * Grade: *2*
-  * Comments: *we implemented the ligh/dark mode using 2 css classes*
+  * Comments: *we implemented the ligh/dark mode using 2 css classes and a toggle method*

 ### Bonus Tasks